Homework problems and due dates (not the dates the

 In my notes:

-- Read Remark 3.35 at the end of Section 3.2.7.
+- Read the remainder of Section 3.2.7.

 - In Section 3.2.10, starting where you left off,